strongloop/loopback/test/README.md

 <a name="datasource-datasourceoperations"></a>
 ## dataSource.operations()
-List the enabled and disabled operations..
+List the enabled and disabled operations.

 ```js
 // assert the defaults